 If your recipe calls for a food processor I’m pretty sure you can do whatever is needed by hand.
 It’s fine to adapt bread recipes.

-My boyfriend Dave says the bread recipe below is, “The best bread I’ve ever had.”
+My roommate Dave says the bread recipe below is, “The best bread I’ve ever had.”
 My son Cedar likes whole wheat bread best, but he also liked this bread.

 Make homemade organic honey oat bread – a simple starter bread recipe